 First-Pass Radionuclide Angiography

 FPRNA images are usually obtained using a single- or multicrystal high-count rate gamma camera fitted with a high-sensitivity parallel hole collimator (e.g., SIM 400, Scinticor, Milwaukee, WI; or ElGems CardiaL [formerly Elscint], Haifa, Israel).
 Images are acquired in the anterior or the right anterior oblique (RAO) projection using 25 (±4) frames per cardiac cycle.
-Preliminary work suggests that FPRNA can also be performed with positron emission tomography (PET) using images acquired during a bolus ...
+Preliminary work suggests that FPRNA can also be performed with positron emission tomography (PET) using images ...